What is a Subdomain? Simple Explanation

 Subdomains help keep your website clear and simple to navigate.
 Choose subdomain names that are short and descriptive, and reach out to your hosting provider or web developer if you need help setting them up.

-When should I use a subdomain instead of keeping everything on my main site?
+When should I use a subdomain instead of a subfolder?

-How can RightBlogger help me manage a blog on a subdomain?
+How can RightBlogger help if my blog is on a subdomain?

 New:Autoblogging + Scheduling